-Adverse sustainab ility indicator Metric Impact 2023 Impact 2022 Explanation Actions taken, actions planned and targets set for the next reference period Climate and other environment-related indicators Greenhouse gas emissions 1.
+Adverse sustainability indicator Metric Impact 2023 Impact 2022 Explanation Actions taken, actions planned and targets set for the next reference period Climate and other enviro nment-related indicators emissions 1.
 GHG emissions Scope 1 GHG emissions 1708.0 tCO2e 1569.5 tCO2e Coverage 96.07% Estimated 45.79% Reported 54.21% We expect all companies to work with their emissions and to have an action plan on how to minimize them.
 Rhenman & Partners invests solely in the healthcare sector and therefore does not invest in fossil intense Scope 2 GHG emissions 2130.3 tCO2e 1520.9 tCO2e Coverage 96.07% Estimated 45.79% Reported 54.21% companies.
 We also expect companies to work actively on finding ways to utilize renewable energy to a larger extent going forward.
-Scope 3 GHG emissions 48386.9 tCO2e 81137.5 tCO2e Coverage 96.05% Estimated 56.52% Reported 43.48% If Rhenman & Partners is made aware of a specific case where a company is acting contrary to these expectations, Rhenman & Partne shall evaluate whether an active dialogue should be initiated to influe the company in a positive direction or if not, whether a divestment sh be considered.
+Scope 3 GHG emissions 48386.9 tCO2e 81137.5 tCO2e Coverage 96.05% Estimated 56.52% Reported 43.48% If Rhenman & Partners is made aware of a specific case where a company is acting contrary to these expectations, Rhenman & Partners shall evaluate whether an active dialogue should be initiated to influence the Total GHG emissions 52225.2 tons CO2e 84805.4 tCO2e Coverage 96.05% Estimated 57.26% Reported 42.74% company in a positive direction or if not, whether a divestment should be considered.
 No specific actions during the year.
-Total GHG emissions 52225.2 tons CO2e 84805.4 tCO2e Coverage 96.05% Estimated 57.26% Reported 42.74% 2.
-Carbon footprint Carbon footprint 52.8 tCO2e / EUR m invested 81.0 tCO2e / EUR m invested Coverage 96.05% Estimated 57.26% Reported 42.74% 3.
+2. Carbon footprint Carbon footprint 52.8 tCO2e / EUR m invested 81.0 tCO2e / EUR m invested Coverage 96.05% Estimated 57.26% Reported 42.74% 3.
 GHG intensity of investee companies GHG intensity of investee companies 131.0 tCO2e / EUR m revenue 132.6 tCO2e / EUR m revenue Coverage 96.05% Estimated 57.26% Reported 42.74% 4.
-Exposure to companies active in the fossil fuel sector Share of investments in companies active in the fossil fuel sector 0% 0 % Coverage 98.86% Estimated 0% Reported 100% Companies which derive more than 5 percent of their revenues from the production or distribution of fossil fuels will be excluded from Rhenman Partners' investment universe.
+Exposure to companies active in the fossil fuel sector Share of investments in companies active in the fossil fuel sector 0 % 0 % Coverage 98.86% Estimated 0% Reported 100% Companies which derive more than 5 percent of their revenues from the production or distribution of fossil fuels will be excluded from Rhenman & Partners' investment universe.
 5. Share of non- renewable energy consumption and production Share of non-renewable energy consumption and non-renewable energy production of investee companies from non-renewable energy sources compared to renewable energy sources, expressed as a percentage Consumption: 72.7 % Consumption: 82.3 % Coverage 66.85% Estimated 5.25% Reported 94.75% We expect all companies to work with their emissions and to have an action plan on how to minimize them.
-We also expect companies to wor actively on finding ways to utilize renewable energy to a larger extent going forward.
+We also expect companies to work actively on finding ways to utilize renewable energy to a larger extent going forward.
 6. Energy consumption intensity per high impact climate sector Energy consumption in GWh per million EUR of revenue of investee companies, per high impact climate sector Total: 0.
 046 GWh / EUR m revenue Sector C: 0.
 046 GWh / EUR m revenue Total: 0.18 GWh / EUR m revenue Sector C: 0.18GWh / EUR m revenue Coverage 95.24% Estimated 48.47% Reported 51.53% Coverage 95.24% Estimated 48.47% Reported 51.53% If Rhenman & Partners is made aware of a specific case where a company is acting contrary to these expectations, Rhenman & Partners shall evaluate whether an active dialogue should be initiated to influence the company in a positive direction or if not, whether a divestment should be considered.
+No specific actions during the year beyond ordinary exclusions.